Class Schedule

 📌 Course Prerequisite

-All participants must email a current American Heart Association BLS for Healthcare Providers card prior to the day of the course.
+All participants must email a current American Heart Association BLS for Healthcare Providers card prior to the day of the course and must complete the pre-course requirements.

 🩺 Course Description